buzzm/WebF/README.md

 ```
       http://machine:port/foo
 ```
+All other path components following the first are considered RESTful arguments to the function and are handled as described in `args` below.
 Functions are created by binding the function name (a string) to a class (*not* the instance, the class; not the class name, the class!) plus "context" or variables to pass to the function class upon
 construction: